lambdaclass/cairo-vm/README.md

 - `--allow_missing_builtins`: Disables the check that all builtins used by the program need to be included in the selected layout.
 Enabled by default when in proof_mode.

 - `run_from_cairo_pie`: Runs a Cairo PIE instead of a compiled json file.
 The name of the file will be the first argument received by the CLI (as if it were to run a normal compiled program).
-Can only be used if proof_mode, is not enabled.
+Can only be used if proof_mode is not enabled.

 For example, to obtain the air public inputs from a fibonacci program run, we can run :